Coconut Flour Cake

 Ingredients needed

-- Cream of tartar.
-Combined with the egg whites and whipped until stiff peaks are formed.
-This ensures the cake to be super fluffy.
+• Cream of tartar.
+Combine with the egg whites and whipped until stiff peaks are formed.
+This ensures the cake is super fluffy.

 How to make a coconut flour cake

 Step 1- Prep the ingredients.
-Combine your coconut flour, baking soda, and salt together in a small bowl and set aside.
-In a mixing bowl, add your egg whites and cream of tartar and beat together until stiff peaks form.
+Combine the dry ingredients in one bowl.
+In a mixing bowl, beat the egg whites and cream of tartar until stiff peaks form.
 In a separate bowl, whisk together your coconut oil, egg yolks, and granulated sweetener until combined.

 Step 2- Make the cake batter.
 Next, add your dry ingredients and coconut extract and mix until combined.
 Slowly fold in your whipped egg whites and mix them into the batter.